 That’s common thinking in the futures market.
 Basically, you just always have to trade with stops.
 I trade until I reach my profit target, and I stop.
 It’s about safety.
 Moreover, leverage is a key, as it allows you to increase your profit.

 Have you faced any funny situation in trading?

 Sure.
-For example, you are analyzing the market, looking for the correlation, but the market suddenly steps you out.
-It goes against your position, but when you stop, it turns in your favor.
+For example, you are analyzing the market, looking for the correlation, but the market suddenly stops you out.
+It goes against your position, but when you stop, it turns in your favour.
 It’s known as tick low, or even tick high.
 It is funny to me because you are right, but the market steps you out.

 Thank you, Carlos, for our conversation.